Implement premium apps features

 • The App ID(s) you're using.
 If you're using separate apps for different stages of your development workflow (for example: development, staging, production), provide all relevant App IDs.

 2. For each premium feature you provide, we'll add a specific billable action to your app.
-For a list of possible billable actions, see Billable actions.

 3. After you receive the assigned billable action for each of your premium features, you can start implementing them in your app.

-Step 2: Install the Premium apps SDK
+Step 2: Install the User SDK

 {